cosinekitty/astronomy/source/csharp/README.md

 <a name="SeasonsInfo"></a>
 ## `struct SeasonsInfo`

+**The dates and times of changes of season for a given calendar year.
+Call #Seasons to calculate this data structure for a given year.**

 | Type | Name | Description |
 | --- | --- | --- |
 | [`AstroTime`](#AstroTime) | `mar_equinox` | The date and time of the March equinox for the specified year. |